uiceds/cee-492-project-2025-avengers/cee492_report.typ

 = Description of Dataset
     The dataset used for this project is the #strong[#emph[ “Crime Data from 2020 to Present”]] dataset for the City of Los Angeles, which is publicly available on DATA.GOV @lapd_crime2020.
 It is maintained and released by the Los Angeles Police Department (LAPD) as part of the city’s open-data initiative, based on official crime reports filed by law enforcement officers.

     The dataset is provided in CSV format and contains over 1 million rows of crime incidents.
-For computational feasibility on personal laptops, we will reduce the working dataset to approximately 100,000 rows.
 The full dataset consists of 28 columns, while our project will focus on the following 12 key attributes:

     - `DR_NO (Text)`: Division of Records Number: Official file number made up of a 2 digit year, area ID, and 5 digits.
     - `Date Rptd (Floating and Timestamp)`: Date the incident was reported.